 I went into the hotel, a very nice one, and phoned my wife.
 She had just finished giving our girls baths and was about to put them to bed.
 Instead she brought them, my toolbox, a couple of flashlights, and our spare alternator belt to the hotel.

 When my wife got there she gave me the keys to our Mazda and went inside with the girls to pass the time.
-I got out my trusty old 5 D cell Radio Shack light and turned it on.
+I got out my trusty old 5 D cell Radio Shack flashlight and turned it on.
 There was only a feeble light.
 I'd thought the batteries were weak and that's why I'd asked my wife to bring the other light.
+We'd been given it for Christmas a couple months earlier.
+It was the kind you leave plugged in so it's always charged.
 I turned it on.
 It was totally dead.
 There was a street light near the car, but the Volvo hood cast a shadow on the entire engine compartment.
 Even so, I'd worked on that car so many times, I thought I could probably do it by feel.
 I tried for a while, dropping half a dozen spacer washers under the engine at one point.
 They were too well centered to reach from either side and the curb was in the way in front.
 Well, I wouldn't need them for a while, so I went on working.
 I got nice and greasy, but I couldn't find all the bolts to loosen the alternator and finally had to give up.
 I was also getting somewhat nervous about a couple of guys hanging around on the sidewalk just at the edge of my vision.
 It's not a very good part of town, and I kept my heavy ratchet in my hand at all times.
 Finally I'd had enough.
 I went back into the hotel, grease all over me, and walked all over that pretty hotel looking for my family.
 After much looking I found them and we went back to the car.
 I asked my wife to drive.
 I told her that after the day I'd had I didn't feel like I'd be lucky enough to make it home without a wreck.

 The next day I drove back to the hotel with my wife and fixed the Volvo in about 15 minutes.
 I noticed a bus stop sign where the two young men had been standing the night before.
 Then I drove to work.

 A couple days later I was filling out my expense form to be reimbursed for the trip.
-When I got to the part for airline tickets I realized that I had no ticket for my trip to Houston or from there to Austin.
-The receipt had been torn up by the gate attendant.
-I went to Jessica Lewelling and told her that I didn't have a receipt, that it had been destroyed, and asked if she would authorize the reimbursement.
+When I got to the part for airline tickets I realized that I had no receipt for my trip to Houston and from there to Austin.
+The receipt had been torn up by the Houston gate attendant.
+I went to Ellen and told her that I didn't have a receipt, that it had been destroyed, and asked if she would authorize the reimbursement.
 She said she would.
 Then I added that I'd gone to Houston on the trip too and asked if I could be reimbursed for that too.